opendocsg/slw-judgments-backfill/2013_SGHC_48/report.md

 95     If the Defendant was approaching the Estoppel Argument by way of some single unified test, which I accept is not completely without some authority (see _Amalgamated Investment and Property Co Ltd v Texas Commerce International Bank Ltd_ [1982] QB 84 at 122, but _cf_ a critical view of this proposition in Sean Wilken, _Wilken and Villiers on The Law of Waiver, Variation and Estoppel_ (Oxford University Press, 2nd Ed, 2006) (“ _Wilken and Villiers_ ”) at paras 10.04–10.07), he should have done so clearly.
 There was only a single line in Mr Bull’s submissions suggesting that unconscionability is the

-“overarching inquiry” in determining whether an estoppel ought to be found. [note: 81] In my view, Mr Bull’s supporting authority, _Hong Leong Singapore Finance Ltd v United Overseas Bank Ltd_ [2007] 1 SLR(R) 292 (“ _Hong Leong_ ”) at [171] and [191], does not stand for what he sought to argue.
+“overarching inquiry” in determining whether an estoppel ought to be found. [note: 81] In my view, Mr Bull’s supporting authority, _Hong Leong Singapore Finance Ltd v United Overseas Bank Ltd_ <span class="citation">[2007] 1 SLR(R) 292</span> (“ _Hong Leong_ ”) at [171] and [191], does not stand for what he sought to argue.
 Sundaresh Menon JC (as he then was) in that case was explaining that in deciding whether a proprietary estoppel had arisen, unconscionability was an overarching inquiry in the sense that the court would grant the proprietary estoppel if it was satisfied that it would be unconscionable to do otherwise, having regard to all the circumstances.
 This is very different from saying that unconscionability is the only test when considering whether to grant _any_ form of estoppel.

 96     Thus, the Defendant’s pleadings and submissions on the Estoppel Argument were, with respect, not too helpful.
 Unfortunately, Mr Yeo also did not help to isolate the respective estoppels and distil which estoppels were properly pleaded and argued before the court.
 In my view, the Defendant’s pleadings lend themselves to the defence of: (a) estoppel by representation by conduct; (b) estoppel by convention; (c) proprietary estoppel; and (d) estoppel by acquiescence.
 As such, notwithstanding Mr Bull’s submissions (at [23] above), I will address the Defendant’s Estoppel Argument on the basis of these four estoppels.

 _(i) Estoppel by representation by conduct_

-97     It is settled law that for a party to successfully raise the defence of estoppel by representation, three elements must be satisfied ( _United Overseas Bank Ltd v Bank of China_ [2006] 1 SLR(R) 57 at [13]):
+97     It is settled law that for a party to successfully raise the defence of estoppel by representation, three elements must be satisfied ( _United Overseas Bank Ltd v Bank of China_ <span class="citation">[2006] 1 SLR(R) 57</span> at [13]):

  (a) the respondent must have made a representation of fact;